Arctic ice melt lifts hopes for Russian maritime trade

 With its eye on the billions of dollars earned by Egypt's waterway, Moscow hopes transit tolls and fees from the compulsory lease of one of its atomic-icebreaker escort ships will help fund its own costly infrastructure needs in the Arctic.

-Most of Russia's 5,500-km (3,420-mile) Arctic-facing coast is uninhabited, lacking refueling stations, navigational infrastructure and coast guards to help stranded seafarers.
+Most of Russia's 5,500-km (3,420-mile) Arctic-facing coast is uninhabited, lacking refuelling stations, navigational infrastructure and coast guards to help stranded seafarers.

 "The waterway is considered an important part of national transport infrastructure, as well as a manifestation of Russian interests in the Arctic," Moe said.
 "The crucial issue is financing."

-The Kremlin plans to spend $1.2 billion through 2014 on its ice-class fleet and build three atomic-powered and six diesel-electric icebreakers by 2020.
+The Kremlin plans to spend $1.2 billion (766.9 million pounds) through 2014 on its ice-class fleet and build three atomic-powered and six diesel-electric icebreakers by 2020.

 Dyachkov described winning these tenders as a potential game changer.